galeraga/3D-semantic-parsing/README.md

 ├── s3dis_summary.csv (the ground truth file)
 ├── Area_N
 │   ├── space_X
-│   │   ├── space_x.txt (the non-annotated file with the point cloud for this space.
-It only contains 6 cols per row: XYZRGB) │   │   ├── space_x_annotated.txt (the annotated file with the point cloud for this space.
+│   │   ├── space_x.txt (the original non-annotated file with the point cloud for this space.
+It only contains 6 cols per row: XYZRGB)
+│   │   ├── space_x_annotated.txt (the annotated file with the point cloud for this space (including clutter) It contains 7 cols per row: XYZRGB+*Object ID*)
+│   │   ├── space_x_annotated_clutter_free.txt (the annotated file for this space (excluding clutter).
 It contains 7 cols per row: XYZRGB+*Object ID*)
 │   │   ├── Annotations
 │   │   │   ├── object_1.txt (the file with the point cloud for object_1 that can be found in Space_X.
 It contains 6 cols per row: XYZRGB)
 |   |   |   ├── ...